 - More variation

-Skip it — and you’ll feel it later.
+This phase sets everything up.
+Skip it, and you’ll feel it later.

 2. Strength Phase (Building Force)

-Now we shift toward:
+Now you shift toward:

 - Heavier weights